ChasinSpin/astrid/docs/PowerSupply.md

 Using LiFePO4 (Lithium Phosphate) 12V batteries instead is safer, significantly cheaper, and works (see below).

 _There is one exception to this recommendation, and that is the Celestron Lithium and Lithium Pro LiFePO4 power banks(only), which are designed for astronomy applications.
-However, as of now, these are untested with Astrid and they are significantly more expensive than an equivalent battery.
-If you use one and it is working without power dropouts, please inform us._
+However, as of now, only the Lithium Pro has been tested with Astrid and they are significantly more expensive than an equivalent battery._

 # Household Power